Maximise your Avios, air miles and hotel points

 Go to your American Express account and select ‘Use Points for Purchases’ on your Platinum Card home page.

-As you can see, you will be offered a rate of £9 per 1,000 points.
+As you will see, you will be offered a rate of £9 per 1,000 points.
 Remember that this is ONLY for personal Platinum cardholders.
 Everyone else will see the usual rate of 0.45p per point.

 Should I redeem my Membership Rewards points for 0.9p each?